-Currently most of our participants are shooting digital.
-If you are film shooter contact us to determine the facilities available for processing your work.
-Because we spend a lot of individual time with the student, we are able to address technical issues for both mediums on an individual need to know basis in all of our workshops .
+Currently, most of our participants are shooting digital.
+If you are a film shooter contact us to determine the facilities available for processing your work.
+Because we spend a lot of individual time with the student, we are able to address technical issues for both mediums on an individual need-to-know basis in all of our workshops.
 We have a laptop for downloading and viewing images from field shoots.
 Digital shooters should remember to bring all software, drivers, cords, and camera manuals when attending any workshop.

-For most workshops we do not supply transportation, unless specifically stated.
-If transportation is an issue, contact us and we may be able to help you arrange carpooling with another participant.
+Some workshops we do and some we don’t, check the workshop description, if you have questions please feel free to call.
+If transportation is an issue, contact us and we may be able to help you arrange to carpool with another participant.
 We are generally not available ourselves, as we arrive a day or two early to most workshop locations.

 It varies from workshop to workshop (if available we have posted itineraries for some workshops at the individual workshop descriptions.)
 Typically we begin each workshop with an orientation and technical lecture, followed by a review of previous work in a relaxing atmosphere designed to allow participants to get to know one another.
 The next day we usually begin with an early morning sun-rise start, (not mandatory but strongly recommended.)
 The second and subsequent morning sunrise shoots are strictly voluntary.

 Your point being?
 Bring a rain suit.
 Some of the best photographic opportunities are during in-climate weather.
-We recommend bringing an umbrella or zip lock plastic bags to protect your camera from rain.
+We recommend bringing an umbrella or zip-lock plastic bags to protect your camera from rain.
 We are not deterred by rain, sleet, snow, or fog.
-In the twenty some years that I have taught and lead workshops I have yet to have a weekend completely occupied by rain, however, there is always a first time.
+In the twenty-some years that I have taught and led workshops, I have yet to have a weekend completely occupied by rain, however, there is always a first time.

 No matter what the weather, no matter what the wildflower bloom, no matter what the light is doing, I have always found that nature provides lots of subject matter to shoot.

-For workshops that provide accomodations standard prices are for double occupancy rooms.
+For workshops that provide accommodations, standard prices are for double occupancy rooms.
 When available you can request individual rooms at an additional cost.
-Accommodations are provided only on those workshops that clearly state it in the workshop discription.
+Accommodations are provided only in those workshops that clearly state it in the workshop description.

-All workshops require a nonrefundable deposit, this is stated on the workshop description.
+All workshops require a nonrefundable deposit, this is stated in the workshop description.

 The non-refundable deposit is non-refundable.
-Less than 45 days before the workshop there is only a 75% transfer (on the balance paid–not including the deposit amount) if we are able to replace your spot from someone on the wait list.
+Less than 60 days before the workshop there is only a 75% transfer (on the balance paid–not including the deposit amount) if we are able to replace your spot with someone on the waitlist.
 If there is no replacement available there is no refund or transfer.

 Refunds may take up to 8 weeks to process.